it985/my-stars/README.md

 ## TypeScript

+*   [Gijela/heic-to-pdf](https://github.com/Gijela/heic-to-pdf) - 【HEIC to PDF Converter Online】Instantly convert HEIC images to PDF with our advanced, privacy-first online tool.
+No uploads, no registration, no limits—just fast, secure, and high-quality HEIC to PDF conversion in your browser.
+Perfect for individuals, professionals, and teams.

 *   [mengxi-ream/read-frog](https://github.com/mengxi-ream/read-frog) - 🐸 Read Frog - Translate and understand any webpage in depth with AI assistance | 🐸 陪读蛙 - 借助 AI 深入翻译和讲解任何网页

 *   [weijunext/ogimage-click](https://github.com/weijunext/ogimage-click) - Create beautiful OG images, Twitter/X Header images & more for free, in simple clicks.